 2) Are dissociated neurons capable of displaying memory formation phenomena?
 In this context, memory is defined at the neuronal level as synaptic plasticity, namely the ability of such cells to form, modify and delete connections based on the delivered electrical stimuli.
 It is known that plasticity effects are responsible for driving neuronal processing such as memory formation and “intelligence”.
 The goal here is to test whether these preparations of dissociated neurons adapt to stimuli and respond to the external inputs through plasticity and synaptic modification in a stable way.

-To address these two important MEA recording questions that are still unanswered, a new experimental paradigm and a new statistical analysis were designed to investigate: 1) the functional evolution of dissociated neuronal networks during in-vitro development, using a statistical analysis tool to quantify network activity; 2) whether and how long-term and short-term memory mechanisms take place in dissociated cortical neurons when presented with external voltage stimuli.
+To address these two important MEA recording questions, a new experimental paradigm and a new statistical analysis were designed to investigate: 1) the functional evolution of dissociated neuronal networks during in-vitro development, using a statistical analysis tool to quantify network activity; 2) whether and how long-term and short-term memory mechanisms take place in dissociated cortical neurons when presented with external voltage stimuli.

 MEA Recordings: Neural Spikes, Local Field Potentials and Spike Bursts